evaegelyng/MetaBarFlow/README.md

 `conda env create --name projectname -f metabarflow_XXXXXX.yml`

-#### If you cannot create the environment based on the description file (updated packages may cause problems), create your own environment, beginning with the packages that are directly called in the scripts (cutadapt, sickle, taxizedb etc.).
+#### If you cannot create the environment based on the description file (updated packages may cause problems), create your own environment, beginning with the [workflow tool gwf](https://docs.gwf.app/) and the packages that are directly called in the scripts (cutadapt, sickle, taxizedb etc.).
 It can be helpful to use mamba to install packages, as it is faster than conda.

    `conda install -c conda-forge mamba`